History of the Liberal Party of Canada: Laurier era

 In their early history, the Liberals were the party of continentalism (free trade with the United States), and opposition to imperialism.
 The Liberals also became identified with the aspirations of Quebecers as a result of the growing hostility of French-Canadians to the Conservatives.
 The Conservatives lost the support of Quebecers because of the perceived role of Conservative governments in the execution of Louis Riel, and their role in the Conscription crisis of 1917.

 It was not until Wilfrid Laurier became leader that the Liberal Party emerged as a modern party.
-Laurier was able to capitalize on the Tories' apparent alienation of French Canada by offering the Liberals as a credible alternative.
+Laurier was able to capitalize on the Conservatives' apparent alienation of French Canada by offering the Liberals as a credible alternative.
 Laurier was able to overcome the party's reputation for anti-clericalism that offended the still-powerful Quebec Roman Catholic Church.
 In English-speaking Canada, the Liberal Party's support for free trade made it popular among farmers, and helped cement the party's hold in the growing prairie provinces.

 Laurier led the Liberals to power in the 1896 election (in which he became the first Francophone Prime Minister), and oversaw a government that increased immigration in order to settle Western Canada.
 Laurier's government created the provinces of Saskatchewan and Alberta out of the North-West Territories, and promoted the development of Canadian industry.